leotam/leotam.github.io/_posts/2016-01-04-DIGITScardiac.markdown

   3. the train mean image train_mean.binaryproto file (eg. /raid/leo/cardiac/trainDigits/train_mean.binaryproto)

 Once the dataset has been created, create an 'other' model to generate a regression model.
 Paste in the prototxt file for [a basic Lenet][Lenet].
-For solver options, set the base learning rate to 1e-8, click advanced learning rate options and select 65% for the set size %.
+For solver options, set the base learning rate to 1e-8, click advanced learning rate options and select 65% for the step size %.

 ![digitsModelHyperparams]({{ site.url }}/assets/digitsModelHyperparamsV2.PNG)